mattermost/mattermost-plugin-jira/docs/admininstrator-guide/notification-management.md

 ## What are notifications?

 Jira notifications are messages sent to a Mattermost channel when a particular event occurs in Jira.
 They can be subscribed to from a channel via `/jira subscribe` \(managed within Mattermost\).
-A webhook can can be manually set up from Jira to send a message to a particular channel in Mattermost \(managed via Jira\).
+A webhook can be manually set up from Jira to send a message to a particular channel in Mattermost \(managed via Jira\).

 Notifications and webhooks can be used together or you can opt for one of them.